CarsonDavis/keyboards/README.md

 For better grid snapping while tracing, you can change the grid size to be smaller.
 It is located along the top bar of the screen.

 ## Generating Cases
+Convert the jscad to stl

-npx @jscad/cli@1 output/cases/bottom.jscad -of stla -o bottom.stl
+`npx @jscad/cli@1 output/cases/bottom.jscad -of stla -o bottom.stl`